You are here

 Sponsors shall ascertain course completion certificates are issued at the completion of the program to qualifying participants only.

-In order to support the reports that may be required of participants, the sponsors shall maintain records as detailed below for a period of five years following the date each program is presented:
+To support the reports that may be required of participants, the sponsors shall maintain records as detailed below for a period of five years following the date each program is presented:

 1. The date of the program